Portland Harbour: Recreation

-Grade listed features
+Listed buildings and structures

-The harbour and dockyard has various buildings and structures that are Grade Listed.
+The harbour and dockyard has various buildings and structures on the National Heritage List.

 The inner breakwater, with its jetty, former victualling store and Inner Pierhead Fort, are Grade II Listed.
 The victualling store was built around 1850.
 At the south-west end of Prince Consort Walk is a carved commemorative stone for the completion of the breakwaters in 1872.
 The outer breakwater is also Grade II Listed.

 East Weare Battery was built in the 1860s to protect the harbour.
 In addition to this, The 'E' section of the battery is Grade II Listed and has become a scheduled monument too.
 East Weare Camp is Grade II Listed.
 One of the most dominant of the defence structures is the Portland Breakwater Fort, located on one of the outer breakwaters.
 It is Grade II Listed.

 In 1993, the Dockyard Offices became Grade II Listed.
-At the end of Castletown village is the former Dockyard Police Station - also Grade II Listed.
+At the end of Castletown village is the former Dockyard Police Station – also Grade II Listed.
 At the top of the Incline Road is the abandoned Old Engine Shed that once served the cable-operated inclined railway that ran to Castletown through the Navy Dockyard that is now Portland Port.
 The shed has been Grade II Listed since 2001.